PixelTheater/DodecaRGB-firmware/test/fixtures/README.md

 python util/scene_generator.py test/fixtures/test_scene.yaml -o test/fixtures/test_scene_params.h
 ```

+## Parameter Test Fixtures

-`parameter_test_params.h`: is the source for `parameter_test.cpp`, which is used to test the parameter system.
+- `parameter_test_params.h`: generated source from `parameter_test.yaml` which is used to test the parameter system.

-`fireworks_params.h`: is the source for `fireworks.yaml`, which is used to test the python tests for generating C++ fixtures.
+- `params/fireworks_params.h`: generated source from `params/fireworks.yaml` a configuration example that is also used in python tests for generating C++ fixtures.

 See `util/README.md` for more details.

+## Model Fixtures

+- `models/basic_pentagon_model.h`: a basic model with a pentagon face.
+- `models/model_relationships.h`: validate the relationships between parts of the model.